 Financial Assistance for Adoption

 They say money can’t buy happiness.
 While that might be true, having money and knowing how to budget can ease feelings of stress and uncertainty.
-A plan for how to manage your money for unexpected blessings will save you from a lot of stress and anxiety.
+A plan for how to manage your money for unexpected moments will save you from a lot of stress and anxiety.

-One of those unexpected blessings can come in the form of a baby growing inside of you.
 Planned or unplanned, babies are expensive, even when they haven’t arrived into the world yet.
 You may need money for doctor visits, vitamins, clothes for yourself as your belly grows, food — not to mention all the utility bills you have already.

 Deciding to place your child for adoption can make the monetary part of the journey a bit easier.
 With so many things that you already have to worry about, Adoption Choices of New York wants to help alleviate as much stress as we can so that you can focus on nurturing your health and your baby.
 The following guide helps explain assistance we offer through your adoption journey.